CHANNDEEP SINGH NAGI

 “Integrity is the key to understanding legal practice.
 Law’s empire is defined by attitude, not territory or power or process.” – Ronald D. Dworkin

-I am the firm’s articling student.
-Since my bachelor’s degree in law, I was certain of pursuing a career in criminal law.
-Having worked as a criminal defence lawyer already, Aitken Robertson’s professionalism and commitment to defending the accused in the criminal justice system fascinated me.
-Resultantly, I joined the firm.
+Hi everybody, my name is Channdeep.
+Ever since my Bachelor’s degree in law, I was certain of pursuing a career in criminal law.
+Having worked as a criminal defence lawyer already, Aitken Robertson’s professionalism and commitment to defending the accused in the criminal justice system captivated me.
+I joined the firm as an Articling Student, and currently, I am working as an Associate at the firm.
+I have handled cases involving sexual assault, domestic assault, and impaired driving.

-The combination of my academic and professional experience significantly adds value to my role as an articling student at Aitken Robertson.
-I am keen to enhance my advocacy-skills and develop my understanding of criminal law further while working at Aitken Robertson.
-Currently, I work under the firm’s legal counsels to provide the highest quality legal services to the firm’s clients in the GTA (Greater Toronto Area).
+The combination of my academic and professional experience significantly adds value to my role as an Associate at Aitken Robertson.
+Our team works hard to provide one of the highest quality legal services in the GTA.

 Before pursuing a career in law, I worked as a manager of a construction firm.
-My responsibilities included, but not limited to, generating business for the firm and cultivating professional connections.
+My responsibilities included, but were not limited to, generating business for the firm and cultivating professional connections.
 In my leisure time, I love playing sports.
-In India, I was awarded a gold medal in a provincial cricket tournament.
-Presently, I am honing my skills in lawn tennis and try to make sure that I am not the worst player in the (tennis) court.
+Presently, I am honing my lawn tennis skills and trying to make sure that I am not the worst player on the (tennis) court.
 I also enjoy photography from time to time.

 - LL.M., Osgoode Hall Law School, York University, Toronto, ON, Canada.